verdammelt/octopress/source/_posts/2013-11-09-scna-2013-effortful-vs-automatic-brain.markdown

 ## Switching to Automatic ##

 So how can this be done?
-While Marick offers the usual 'practice, practice, practice', he adds to it an interesting idea about 'Set and Setting'.
+While Brian offers the usual 'practice, practice, practice', he adds to it an interesting idea about 'Set and Setting'.
 'Set and Setting' is an idea from Timothy Leary about why drugs such as LSD seem to have very different effects in different people.
 The mindset (Set) of the